Out and about

 - shopping trips including Kiama Village, out-of-area shopping centres and weekend markets

 - men’s social groups.
-Men tend to have smaller social circles than women and can feel more isolated, so Blue Haven Care offers a men’s social group, a men’s walking group to increase health and wellbeing, and a drop-in centre to support the needs of socially isolated men.
-The men’s social group meets every Thursday between 1.30pm-3.30pm, and the men’s walking group meets each Friday between 9.30am-11.30am at the Joyce Wheatley Community Centre in Hindmarsh Park, Kiama
+Men tend to have smaller social circles than women and can feel more isolated, so Blue Haven offers a men’s social group, a men’s walking group to increase health and wellbeing, and a drop-in centre to support the needs of socially isolated men.
+The men’s social group meets every Thursday between 1.30pm-3.30pm, and the men’s walking group meets each Friday between 9.30am-11.30am at The Matterson Hall, Blue Haven Bonaira, 14A Bonaira Street, Kiama

 - pet therapy is also included in the social activities at the Centre.